 As you might know, I like quirky and unusual accommodations.
 So when I was given a chance to sleep in a shipping container, well, I couldn’t turn it down, could I…

 Not unexpectedly, windsurfing and kiteboarding are very popular activities on these windy North Sea shores.
-That brings us to F.A.S.T.
+That brings us to Surfdorp F.A.S.T.
 (Free Architecture Surf Terrain), a surf village and idealistic community on Scheveningen beach, created by surfers, for surfers.

 With 50 hostel beds and a camping ground, F.A.S.T. offers an inexpensive place to sleep, eat, hang out, and, of course, surf.
 You can even learn how to build your own surfboard.
 F.A.S.T. also has meeting rooms for that slightly offbeat conference and the F.A.S.T.
-Theater, with performances from local artists in many genres: drama, music, cabaret, dance, and poetry readings.
+Theatre, with performances from local artists in many genres: drama, music, cabaret, dance, poetry readings.
 Films are projected on the side of a container.
 In some ways, it’s like a micro-nation.

 I’m no surfer.
 In fact, I’m sure I’d spend way more time in the water than on the board.
 If that describes you, too, no worries.
 Lots of other things to do here, even of the sporting variety.

-I rode my fat-bike from the Hague city centre out to – and on to – Scheveningen beach, along with three blogger friends, guided by this lovely man…
+I rode my fat-bike from the city centre out to – and on to – Scheveningen beach, along with three blogger friends, guided by this lovely man…

-On this late May day, the rain was pelting, freezing rain.
+On this late May day, the rain was pelting.
+Freezing rain.
 As I biked through town and onto the beach, the rain hit every inch of me, even inside my eyes, so I rode with alternate eyes closed.
 (It worked.)
 In the end, I was soaked through and through; every single piece of clothing was dripping wet.
 Despite that, the ride was very enjoyable.

 Container living on Scheveningen beach

-The brightly painted shipping containers are very simply furnished with bunk beds dormitory-style.
+The brightly painted shipping containers of the are very simply furnished with bunk beds dormitory-style.
 Not my usual cup of tea, but I thought it’d be interesting to try.
 For something even more offbeat, it’s also possible to sleep in a life-saver capsule.

 Now, I’m from a country where we snicker at gales and heckle contemptuously at below zero temperatures, haughtily pronouncing Det finnes ikke dårlig vær, bare dårlige klær (there is no such thing as bad weather, only bad clothes – sounds better in Norwegian, it rhymes).
 But I must admit the freezing, wet weather put a damper on my F.A.S.T. experience.
 Getting soaked while biking in the rain is fine, as long as there’s a nice, warm room waiting at the end of it.
 There wasn’t.